tlserver/flutter_map_location_marker/README.md

 ## Features

-* **Simple**: The only thing to do is adding a `LocationMarkerLayerWidget()` in to your map because all parameters have good default values.
+* **Simple**: The only thing to do is adding a `CurrentLocationLayer()` in to your map because all parameters have good default values.

 * **Flexible**: The default implementation is receiving device's position from the [geolocator](https://pub.dev/packages/geolocator) package and receiving device's heading from the [flutter_compass](https://pub.dev/packages/flutter_compass) package, but with type conversion, streams from other source are also supported.

 * **Auto-centering**: The map center on the new location when location is updated.
 This feature is